-All power boats, except outboards, less than 26 feet and of open construction must carry one B-I, U.S. Coast Guard approved fire extinguisher.
+All power boats, except outboards, less than 26 feet and of open construction must carry one B-I, U. S. Coast Guard approved fire extinguisher.

-• All power boats 26 feet to less than 40 feet must carry two B-I or one B-II U. S. Coast Guard approved fire extinguishers.
+All power boats 26 feet to less than 40 feet must carry two B-I or one B-II U. S. Coast Guard approved fire extinguishers.

-•40 feet to less than 65 feet must carry three B-I or one B-II and 1 B-I U. S. Coast Guard approved fire extinguishers.
+40 feet to less than 65 feet must carry three B-I or one B-II and 1 B-I U. S. Coast Guard approved fire extinguishers.

-· Larger vessels must adhere to Federal regulations about automatic fire-suppression systems in enclosed spaces.
+Larger vessels must adhere to federal regulations about automatic fire-suppression systems in enclosed spaces.
+Well, the next logical questions might be, "What are the suppressants and what is best for my boat?"

-Carbon dioxide (CO2) is one suppressant.
-It smothers the fire by withholding oxygen from the "fuel-oxygen-heat" equation.
+As would seem obvious to even the casual reader, carbon dioxide (CO2) is one suppressant.
+It smothers the fire by withholding oxygen from the fuel-oxygen-heat equation.
 CO2 has one not-so-obvious drawback.
 If you use it on a type-A fire, the high pressure of the CO2 coming out of the canister may very well spread the fire.
-So, hold CO2 aside.
+So hold CO2 aside.

 Another suppressant type is "dry chemical."
-It can handle "A," "B" and type-"C" fires but it also has a problem.
+It can handle "A", "B" and type "C" fires but it also has a problem.
 The chemical suppressant tends to be corrosive in a marine environment.
+Yikes ...
 So hold that dry chemical aside too.
-What tends to be best, at least for "A" and "B" fires, is foam.
-It smothers the fire like a blanket.
-The foam is waterbased so the use of it on an electrical